dlecona/GaussianElimination/README.md

      7 8 9
      1 1 1

+Check out the 'exampleFile.lin' to get a clear look at the file.

 How to run:
     Open terminal/cmd and place the program within the same folder as your system of equations file.
     Compile the java code using: